pablohpsilva/vuejs-component-style-guide/README.md

 ## Use component name as style scope

 Vue.js component elements are custom elements which can very well be used as style scope root.
-Alternatively the module name can be used as CSS class namespace.
+Alternatively the component name can be used as CSS class namespace.

 ### Why?